How to Make Eggnog at Home

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 You can read my full disclosure.

-Why make eggnog at home?
+Why make this easy eggnog recipe?

 I get it.
 Sometimes, it seems so easy to just grab it from the dairy shelf.
 Done.
 But have you checked the ingredients?
 Often, store-bought eggnog contains all sorts of thickeners, stabilizers, artificial colors, and flavors.
 That is how they make them so thick and creamy.
 Worst of all, most of them are overly sweet and contain high fructose corn syrup.
 You can skip all these additives and make eggnog with real ingredients in no time!